 - $100 for the third and following offenses and/or if it leads to a crash

-- and a $200 fine if it happens in a work zone with workers present or a school zone while lights are flashing
+- $200 fine if it happens in a work zone with workers present or a school zone while lights are flashing

 Luckily, Bluetooth and other hands-free technology can help.
-With the proper Bluetooth audio and hands-free technology installed in your car, you can continue to answer your phone behind the wheel, dictate messages, or even change your Spotify or Pandora station.
-While we would never recommend getting too involved with your technology while driving, we understand the need to make that call if you have to.
+With the proper hands-free technology, you can continue to answer calls, dictate messages, or even change your Spotify station.

 Bluetooth Audio – How You Can Prepare